input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 For more detailed installation instructions, see [https://emscripten.org/docs/getting_started/downloads.html](https://emscripten.org/docs/getting_started/downloads.html).

 That's all we need to build GHC as a cross compiler.
 NodeJS can be installed via your system's package manager if you want to run the JavaScript programs locally.
-We'll assume its in your `$PATH` for the rest of the blog post.
+We'll assume it's in your `$PATH` for the rest of the blog post.

 ### Building GHC